Porsche 911 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average auto insurance rates for a Porsche 911 are $2,100 annually with full coverage.
-Comprehensive costs around $502 a year, collision costs $1,050, and liability insurance costs around $390.
-Buying just liability costs as low as $452 a year, with insurance for high-risk drivers costing around $4,586.
-Teenage drivers receive the highest rates at $7,452 a year or more.
+Average auto insurance rates for a Porsche 911 are $2,100 annually including full coverage.
+Comprehensive costs on average $502 each year, collision costs $1,050, and liability is estimated at $390.
+A policy with just liability insurance costs approximately $452 a year, with coverage for high-risk drivers costing around $4,586.
+Teens receive the highest rates at $7,452 a year or more.

 Average premium for full coverage: $2,100

-These estimates include $500 physical damage deductibles, liability coverage up to 30/60, and includes both medical and UM/UIM coverage.
-Rates are averaged for all U.S. states and 911 trim levels.
+Prices include $500 physical damage insurance deductibles, liability coverage up to 30/60, and includes medical/PIP and uninsured motorist coverage.
+Rates are averaged for all 50 U.S. states and 911 models.

 Price Range by Coverage and Risk

-For a 40-year-old driver, prices range go from as cheap as $452 for basic liability insurance to a high of $4,586 for a high-risk driver policy.
+For the average 40-year-old driver, prices range go from as cheap as $452 for liability-only coverage to a high rate of $4,586 for a high-risk driver policy.

 Price Range by Location